SN 2021foa: the bridge between SN IIn and Ibn: Spectroscopic Evolution

 To compare with other well-studied SNe, we selected a group of SNe~IIn having diversity in the luminosity distribution and some having precursor detections, similar to SN~2021foa.
 We also include a set of classical, bright SNe~Ibn, along with some that have some residual H-envelope.
 The sample includes- SNe~IIn: 1996al \citep{1996al_benetti_2016}, 2009ip \citep{pastorello2013}, 2010mc \citep{ofek2014}, 2015bh \citep{Nancy2016}, 2016jbu \citep{Brennan2022}, 2018cnf \citep{Pastorello2019} and SNe~Ibn: 2005la \citep{Pastorello2008}, 2006jc \citep{Pastorello2007}, 2010al \citep{Pastorello2015}, 2011hw \citep{Pastorello2015}, 2019uo \citep{Gangopadhyay2020}, 2019wep \citep{Gangopadhyay2022}.

 To study whether SN~2021foa belongs to the SNe~IIn or the SNe~Ibn regime, we compare the evolution of H$\alpha$ and He {\sc i} line luminosities with the sample.
 The line luminosities are estimated by integrating the continuum-subtracted line regions of the de-reddened spectra.
 The top panel of the Figure~\ref{fig:lumratio_2021foa} shows the H$\alpha$ luminosities of SNe~IIn (blue) and SNe~Ibn (pink) sample and SN~2021foa marked in black.
 The H$\alpha$ luminosities of SNe~IIn and SNe~Ibn are well separated in luminosity scales.
 SN~2021foa shows similarity with SN~2011hw in the H$\alpha$ space, which is an SN~Ibn with a significant amount of residual Hydrogen \citep{Pastorello2015}.
 On the contrary, in the He {\sc i} luminosity scale (middle panel of Figure \ref{fig:lumratio_2021foa}), SNe~IIn and SNe~Ibn do not show a clear distinction.
 The He {\sc i} 5876 \AA~ luminosity of SN~2021foa matches with SN~2006jc \citep{Pastorello2007} over the evolution.
 The lower panel of Figure~\ref{fig:lumratio_2021foa} shows the luminosity ratios of He {\sc i} 5876 \AA~ to H$\alpha$.
-The distinction between these two classes of objects is the most prominent in this plot, however, we want to mention that there might be some residual H$\alpha$ luminosity from the host galaxy in case of SNe~Ibn.
+The distinction between these two classes of objects is the most prominent in this plot, however, we want to mention that there might be some residual H$\alpha$ luminosity from the host galaxy in case of SNe~Ibn (possibly for SNe~2006jc, 2010al, 2014av and 2019uo from our sample; being located in the spiral arms of the galaxy.).

 The line-luminosity ratio of SN~2021foa, from $-$10.8 d to about 17.2 d, rises from 0.3 to 0.7, placing it in the intermediate region between SNe~IIn and SNe~Ibn.
 From 40 d, SN~2021foa shows similarities with SN~1996al, which is a SN showing signs of ejecta signatures and interaction signatures simultaneously for 15 years \citep{1996al_benetti_2016}.
 This also marks the onset of the phase where we see ejecta signatures arising for both SN~1996al and our object SN~2021foa.
 To summarize, SN~2021foa shows a complete demarcation and lies intermediate between the SN~IIn and SN~Ibn population from $-$20 d to 20 d, which is taken over by its match with SN~1996al at late phases mostly dominated by the appearing ejecta signatures.
 Also, there is a probability of H$\alpha$ to He {\sc i} reaching a straight line for SNe~IIn but would be affected by the sample size.